July 1981 Iranian presidential election: Background

-The Election
+Candidates

-In Iran, presidential candidates must be approved by the Guardian Council.
-71 Iranians applied for the presidency, but only four were allowed to run.
-This election saw an approximate 64.24% turnout of eligible voters, or 14,573,803 out of 22,687,017 registered voters.
+Candidates had to be approved by the Guardian Council.
+71 people applied to be candidates, but only four were allowed to run.
 All candidates ran under the Islamic Republican Party because Iran more or less banned all other political parties except for the Islamic Republican Party.
 The Islamic Republican Party was the leading party in Iran.
 As for the Islamic Republican Party itself, it was founded in 1979 by Iranians of high clerical status and approved by Khomeini.
 The party was founded within revolutionary spirits, and its purpose was to continue the revolutionary agenda.
 The Islamic Republican Party would rally, purge, and overthrow any organization or person that was counterrevolutionary.

-The Candidates

 All of the candidates were revolutionaries.
 Mohammad-Ali Raja’i was (the first) Prime Minister of Iran prior to the impeachment of Bani-Sadr, then he was part of the committee that fulfilled the presidency until the election.
 The runner up, Abbas Sheybani, was an Iranian politician, and still is today.
 Seyed Akbar Parvaresh was a descendant of the Prophet Mohammed, as well as an Iranian politician.
 Habibollah Asgaroladi-Mosalman was also an Iranian politician.

 Results

-The Presidency of Raja'i
+This election saw an approximate 64.24% turnout of eligible voters, or 14,573,803 out of 22,687,017 registered voters.

+Aftermath

 Raja’i was sworn in as president on 15 August 1981.
 The presidency of the former Prime Minister did not last long.
 On 30 August 1981, Raja’i and Mohammad-Javad Ba-Honar, the succeeding Prime Minister, were assassinated in a bombing.
 After Raja’i's assassination, the next presidential election took place 2 October 1981.
 Voter turnout increased by 2,000 plus voters in the October Elections, resulting in 74.26% of eligible voters participating in the election.
 Ayatollah Khamenei was elected President of Iran, receiving 94.4% of the votes.
 Khamenei was president from 1981 to 1989.